Sumana-Das/StriverA2Z_DSA_Course/StriverA2Z_DSA_Course/README.md

 ﻿# Striver A2Z Sheet Problems Solutions Interactive CLI (C# Language)

-This project is a **console-based interactive tool** built in C# to help me learn, test, and master the [Strivers A2Z DSA Course](https://takeuforward.org/strivers-a2z-dsa-course/strivers-a2z-dsa-course-sheet-2) — a curated set of 450+ Data Structures & Algorithms problems for software engineering interviews.
+This project is a **Console-Based Interactive Tool** built in **C#** to help learn, test, and master the [Strivers A2Z DSA Course](https://takeuforward.org/strivers-a2z-dsa-course/strivers-a2z-dsa-course-sheet-2) — a curated set of 450+ Data Structures & Algorithms problems for software engineering interviews.

 Instead of solving problems in isolation, I built this CLI to:

-- Organize solutions by topic
+- **Organize solutions by topic**
-- Run any method interactively with custom inputs
+- **Run any method interactively with custom inputs**
-- Repeat tests with smart prompts
+- **Repeat tests with smart prompts**
-- View clean, formatted outputs for arrays, lists, and nested structures
+- **View clean, formatted outputs for arrays, lists, and nested structures**
-- Exit or switch methods mid-loop
+- **Exit or switch methods mid-loop**
-- Scale across folders and namespaces as I progress
+- **Scale across folders and namespaces as progress**

 This is my **mini project** to demonstrate not just problem-solving, but also:

-- Backend design
-- CLI tooling
-- Reflection and dynamic execution
-- Usability and discoverability
-- Automation of developer workflows
+- ✅ **Tooling for learning** — built a CLI that automates and streamlines DSA practice
+- ✅ **Modular architecture** — applied reflection, dynamic execution, and clean separation of concerns
+- ✅ **Developer empowerment** — made it plug-and-play for others to extend
+- ✅ **Usability-first design** — smart prompts, escape options, formatted output
+- ✅ **Scalability** — folders, namespaces, discoverability — all future-proofed
+- ✅ **Leadership mindset** — built something that helps others learn, not just myself
 ---

 ## 🚀 How It Works